pratik-pdw/almabase-assignment/README.md

 ## Instructions to run the code

 - Download zip or clone this repository.
+- Once code is downloaded do `npm install` to install all the necessary dependencies
 - Do `npm start`  inside project directory to start the application.
 The application will start on [http://localhost:3000](http://localhost:3000)